 Sam | Find Love & Travel

-Double-check dates, but Mardi Gras is sometimes held in February; it’s always 47 days before Easter.
+Double-check dates, but Mardi Gras is frequently held in February; it’s always 47 days before Easter.

 The streets come alive with colorful parades and floats, wild costumes, and celebratory music.

-While all of Louisianna celebrates Mardi Gras, the largest and craziest celebrations are found in New Orleans.
+While all of Louisiana celebrates Mardi Gras, the largest and craziest celebrations are found in New Orleans.

 Make sure that you leave yourself some free time to enjoy the many buskers and street performers that you will come across all over the French Quarter.